 If you are driving from Sassari or Alghero, go via Castelsardo – it’s significantly more scenic as the road goes along the coast, and albeit a bit longer it’s much better as it is not as windy.

 If you don’t have your own car, no worries; public transport is also an option.

 From Cagliari train station, you can catch the train to Olbia (4 hours and 10minutes), then hop on a bus (Line 601) to Santa Teresa di Gallura.
 The total?
 Seven and a half hours.
 Long, yes – but it could be an experience!

 Where to stay

 Accommodation in Santa Teresa di Gallura ranges from down to earth bed and breakfasts to upscale resorts with their own swimming pools and restaurants.

 Best Luxury Hotel – Nonna Pasqualina B&B

 This bed and breakfast uses traditional touches and contemporary style to make it look the part, complete with a lush garden.
 It’s immaculate, there’s breakfast served up each morning, and it’s a 15-minute walk to town, 3 minutes to the beach.
 What’s not to like?

 Best Budget-Friendly Hotel – Hotel Canne al Vento

 One of the things I loved most about this place is the sea-themed decor in my room – think white-washed walls, wooden furnishings and turquoise accents.
 What’s also great is how welcoming and friendly the hosts are, and the plentiful breakfast, of course.
 Coupled with a central location, it truly is terrific value for money.

 A simple but clean and modern space, this bright apartment comes with everything you need for a place to call home.
-Located in the centre of town, close to the beach, it comes equipped with a kitchenette, comfy beds, and a seating area, all topped off with a balcony that boasts sea views.
+Located a few km from town, close to the beach, it comes equipped with a kitchenette, comfy beds, and a seating area, all topped off with a balcony that boasts sea views.